-On the same way I find myself mixing a light value, only to find out that it’s way too dark when I test it on the canvas.
+Similarly, I find myself mixing a light value, only to find out that it’s way too dark when I test it on the canvas.

 As a rule of thumb: even on a hazy day, most likely the sky is the lightest shape in your painting.

 Tip: When mixing a very light color, start from a light color (i.e. white) and add your darker colors a tiny bit at a time.
-It’s easier to go darker if it’s too light, but hard as heck to make a dark color lighter.
+It’s easier to go darker if it’s too light but hard as heck to make a dark color lighter.

 Always look at clouds and notice perspective, coloration, size, lighting, etc.